MejorAbierta/ARTSPlugin/README.md

 - [ ] Add to PKP's gallery.

 > [!NOTE]
-> This project will conclude on December 31, 2025, and no further development will be carried out until a new grant is obtained.
+> This project concludes on December 31, 2025, and no further development will be carried out until we new resources are obtained.
 ---

 ## **Notes**